sneha-balamurali/fpga/projects/pulse_counter.md

     - This ensures that each physical photon detection event corresponds to exactly one digital count.

 ![dead time](/images/photon_counter/dead_time.svg)
 **Figure 2:** The cyan waveform represents the incoming LVTTL pulses, while the white dashed waveform indicates the 125 MHz FPGA clock.
 The red dashed lines illustrates a case where two rising edges of the clock occur within a single LVTTL pulse.
-Without applying a dead time, both clock edges would be registered as seperate events, causing the counter to double-count one photon pulse.
+Without applying a dead time, both clock edges would be registered as separate events, causing the counter to double-count one photon pulse.

 ### LED Debug Connection and Pull Configuration

 - **How to know E1 pin is receiving a signal**
     - To verify that the E1 pin is receiving a signal, we will connect it to an LED output in the block design.
 This allows us to visually confirm when the FPGA detects a signal.
 When a pulse arrives, the LED will light up; when there is no pulse, it will turn off.
-    - If you input a high-frequency square wave (e.g. 1 KHz or 1 MHz) to the E1 pin, the LED will appear continuously lit because it is flashing faster than the human eye can percieve.
+    - If you input a high-frequency square wave (e.g. 1 KHz or 1 MHz) to the E1 pin, the LED will appear continuously lit because it is flashing faster than the human eye can perceive.
     - If you input a low-frequency square wave (e.g. 1 Hz), you will see the LED visibly blink on and off at each pulse.
     - This set up provides a quick hardware check that your E1 pins and signal path are functioning before integrating the counter logic.